EcorRouge/design-test/README.md

 # design-test
-This certificate is a license for a SaaS app and will be rendered to a PDF.
+This template is a license for a SaaS app and will be rendered to a PDF using Python in another part of the system.
 Most users will print it.

 The app logo can be found at https://test.reveles.ai/